morpho-org/morpho-blue/README.md

 # Morpho Blue

+Morpho Blue is a noncustodial lending protocol implemented for the Ethereum Virtual Machine.
-Morpho Blue is a new lending primitive that offers better rates, high capital efficiency and extended flexibility to lenders & borrowers.
+Morpho Blue offers a new trustless primitive with increased efficiency and flexibility compared to existing lending platforms.
+It provides permissionless risk management and permissionless market creation with oracle agnostic pricing.
+It also enables higher collateralization factors, improved interest rates, and lower gas consumption.
+The protocol is designed to be a simple, immutable, and governance-minimized base layer that allows for a wide variety of other layers to be built on top.
+Morpho Blue also offers a convenient developer experience with a singleton implementation, callbacks, free flash loans, and account management features.

 ## Whitepaper